 The nerve then pierces the deep fascia lateral to biceps brachii to emerge lateral to the biceps tendon and brachioradialis.
 It continues into the forearm as the lateral cutaneous nerve and provides sensory innervation to the lateral aspect of the forearm.

 Note: The musculocutaneous nerve is well recognised to have a varied anatomical course.
 It can interact with the median nerve, adhering to the nerve and exchanging fibres.
 In addition it may pass under coracobrachialis instead of through it, and/or may pass through biceps brachii.

 The musculocutaneous nerve innervates the muscles in the anterior compartment of the arm:

 These muscles flex the upper arm at the shoulder and the elbow.
 In addition, the biceps brachii also supinates the forearm.

 A useful mnemonic to help you remember these muscles is BBC.

 The musculocutaneous nerve gives rise to the lateral cutaneous nerve of forearm.

 This nerve initially enters the deep forearm, but then pierces the deep fascia to become subcutaneous.
 In this region, it can be found in close proximity to the cephalic vein.

-Clinical Relevance: Musculocutaneous Nerve Lesion
+Clinical Relevance: Injury to the Musculocutaneous Nerve

 - Sensory functions – loss of sensation over the lateral side of the forearm.